Game Review: Sonic Adventure

 Well, my friends, today we’re talking Sega Dreamcast.
 Good, old, (thankfully) long-dead Dreamcast.

-Six paragraphs in, I know what you’re thinking: what does that failboat of a system have to do with the PS3?
+Six paragraphs in, I know what you’re thinking: what does that sailboat of a system have to do with the PS3?

 Sonic Adventure was originally a Dreamcast game.
 Now it’s available to us in the PlayStation world — with 99% of the epic glory of this lost treasure still intact.

 Sonic Adventure saw a change in the basic format of the series: less straightforward paths comprised of collecting rings and killing baddies, in lieu of a more open-world Sonic experience.
 Two different levels, with different sub-levels to explore.
-It also boasts dji phantom 3 standard review 3D(ish) graphics, which were (almost) top of the line back then.
+It also boasts 3D(ish) graphics, which were (almost) top of the line back then.
 Don’t expect too much from the open world, though: not a lot of interactive elements.
 This ain’t Grand Theft Auto, after all.

 (Think of that first-gen PS2 game, “The Bouncer.”
 Its one real hook was its Rashomon-like plot device of telling the same story from multiple perspectives, all with different moves and cutscenes.
 This is somewhat similar, just more pixelated.)